bwolf7/reading-notes/README.md

 - 3. Celebrate the completion.

 ## A Quote 3/5
-> "Took you thoughts and penciled' them in,
+> Took you thoughts and penciled' them in,
 Should've wrote 'em down in pen,
-And maybe they'll come to life" - Kanye West 2021
+And maybe they'll come to life - Kanye West 2021

 ## A quick fact 4/5